Welcome to All Saints.

 to the Welcome Party hospitality!

 All Saints will be

-starting September 2015.
+Communion starting in Fall 2016.
 First Holy Communion will be celebrated in

 invited to contact Jenny Gebhardt (firstname.lastname@example.org) or Vanessa Hansen

 We are also taking a poll of families interested in

 Confirmation classes starting in September 2017.
 Please contact one

 On the care for our common home

 Encyclical of our Holy Father Pope Francis of June 18, 2015

 be to you, my Lord, through our Sister, Mother Earth, who sustains and